IQSS/dataverse/doc/sphinx-guides/source/container/base-image.rst

 Application Base Image
 ======================

+The base image contains Payara and other dependencies that the Dataverse software runs on.
+It is the foundation for the :doc:`app-image`.
+Note that some dependencies, such as PostgreSQL and Solr, run in their own containers and are not part of the base image.

 .. contents:: |toctitle|
     :local:

 A "base image" offers you a pre-installed and pre-tuned application server to deploy Dataverse software to.
-Adding basic functionality like executing scripts at container boot, monitoring, memory tweaks etc is all done at this layer, to make the application image focus on the app itself.
+Adding basic functionality like executing scripts at container boot, monitoring, memory tweaks etc. is all done at this layer, to make the application image focus on the app itself.

 **NOTE: The base image does not contain the Dataverse application itself.**